Crackme-4

 file

-I always start with file
+I always start with file out of habit:

 $ file Crackme-4 Crackme-4: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=4aef34e93a282bc5d5be68cd1319c78b63a55b0e, for GNU/Linux 3.2.0, not stripped